 The eye is the most delicate of all organs in the body; consequently, they should be treated with utmost care.
 In this day and time, there seem to be widespread cases of different dangerous eye infections, which if not properly treated may lead to damning consequences such as total blindness.
-Although most eye diseases can be effectively treated if diagnosed early, nonetheless, there are still other eye diseases yet to have medical treatment.

 Hence, Ophthalmologist advises that people seek medical attention even with the mildest of eye disease symptoms as early treatment might be the difference between chances of recovery and total blindness.
 Below are some common eye diseases that shouldn’t be taken lightly

 Glaucoma is perhaps one of the most dangerous eye diseases, little wonder why it is ranked the 6th most common eye disease in the world.
 It is reported that Glaucoma is the most common and frequent cause of partial or total blindness in people and occurs because the optic nerves have been seriously damaged.
 Hence, research has shown that glaucoma is caused by increasing pressure of fluid present in the eyes; if these fluids remain untreated they would eventually cause rupturing of the nerves.

 Although light sensitivity is not such a common eye disease among people, yet still, it can lead to total blindness if it becomes very severe and unattended to.
 This light sensitivity is most times triggered by certain viruses or a migraine.
 Photo-phobia, as it is fondly called, is characterized by pain, headache, and severe discomfort because of over exposure to light.